 The bachelor’s of science in health informatics and health information management at the University of Washington School of Public Health has a unique capstone experience project.
 The capstone is completed in conjunction with a Seattle-area healthcare organization.
 Students work with the organization to gain hands-on skills in the real world.
 Past projects include disaster readiness plans, patient portal analysis, cancer screening metrics, patient surveys, and best practice implementations.

 To offer students flexibility with their coursework, classes in this program are offered in the afternoon and evening two days a week.
-Since this is a two-year program, students must complete their general education requirements prior to applying.
-Incoming students must have complete statistics and anatomy and physiology in addition to holding a 2.5 GPA or higher.
+Since this is a two-year program, students must complete their general education requirements before applying.
+Incoming students must have completed statistics and anatomy and physiology and hold a 2.5 GPA or higher.

 Temple University – College of Public Health

-Health information management and technology professionals looking to earn an advanced degree can complete the master’s of science in health information management at Temple University’s College of Public Health.
-This is an ideal program for professionals looking to advance their careers or anyone in healthcare looking to work in information management.
-There is a strong emphasis in this program on the design, development, and implementation of health information systems that can improve patient care and health.
+Health information management and technology professionals seeking an advanced degree can complete the master’s of science in health information management at Temple University’s College of Public Health.
+This program is ideal for professionals looking to advance their careers or anyone in healthcare looking to work in information management.
+The program strongly emphasizes the design, development, and implementation of health information systems that can improve patient care and health.

 Online or Hybrid Health Information Manager Degree Programs